mozilla/learning.mozilla.org/README.md

 ### Dependencies

-To get a local version of the site running, you'll need to have [git](http://git-scm.com/) and [node](http://nodejs.org/) installed on your local machine.
+To get a local version of the site running, you'll need to have [git](http://git-scm.com/) and [node 0.12.7](https://nodejs.org/en/blog/release/v0.12.7/) installed on your local machine.
+**Note: version 4.2.1 of Node.js does NOT work with this project.**

 ### Clone